NicholasMcKie/shar-mod-creator/README.md

        FHAR

 You can then enter your own description for your modification.
-Linebreaks in the description box are replaced with \n blocks in the meta.ini, upon compile.
+Linebreaks in the description box are replaced with \n blocks in the meta.ini upon compilation.
 An example being this:

        " Welcome to Futurama Hit & Run, play as Bender, Leela and Fry and defend New New York from the evil mom corporation! "